mo7morad/Fundamentals_RoadMap/Fundamentals/Coding/Problem-Solving-level-01-in-C++/readme.md

 # C++ Programming Fundamentals

-This directory contains my solutions to the programming problems and exercises from **Course 01** of my the Backend fundamentals Roadmap.
+This directory contains my solutions to the programming problems and exercises for level 01 of my the Backend fundamentals Roadmap.

 The focus of this course was to build a strong foundation in **algorithmic thinking**, **problem-solving**, and the core syntax of **C++**.
 Instead of jumping straight into complex frameworks, I focused on breaking down problems into logical steps and translating them into efficient code.